malramsay64/phd-thesis/05_Crystal_Melting/results.md

 :::

-The intersection of these two parabolas $M_c$ can be found, which is 0.95 for the Trimer and 0.42 for the LJ-Disc.
+The intersection of these two parabolas $M_c$ can be found, which is 0.95 for the Trimer and 0.42 for the DJ-Disc.

+### Ordering of Multiple Parameters

+@Russo2016

+In the Lewis--Wahnström model, the ordering of multiple parameters can be ignored, since the rotational relaxation time is five orders of magnitude faster than the structural relaxation time. [@Pedersen2011] For the Trimer model here however, both relaxations are the same order of magnitude meaning we have to consider both of them in the model of crystal growth.